|Future Stars...Current Rookies of the Year!!!|

 In recent years, Topps has reserved six cards within Series 1 for the AL and NL award winners that are being announced this week.
 Unfortunately, this year's preliminary checklist doesn't specify what numbers are being held for the them.
 But this afternoon, we learned who was named the Rookies of the Year in both the National and American Leagues.

-In what turned out to be a rare unanimous decision, Kimbrel, the Braves All-Star closer, blew past the competition with all 32 first-place votes (160 points).
-He beat out seven other players for the award, including teammate Freddie Freeman (70 points, 21 second place votes), Vance Worley of the Phillies (40 points), Wilson Ramos of the Nationals (6), Josh Collmenter of the Diamondbacks (5), Danny Espinosa of the Nationals (3), Darwin Barney of the Cubs (2), and Kenley Jansen of the Dodgers (2).
+In what turned out to be a rare unanimous decision, Trout, the Angels All-Star centerfielder, blew past the competition with all 28 first-place votes (140 points).
+He beat out four other players for the award, including Yoenis Cespedes of the Athletics (63 points, 19 second place votes), Yu Darvish of the Rangers (46, 9 second place votes), Wei-Yin Chen of the Orioles (2), and Jarrod Parker of the Athletics (1).

 So begins a wild week were debates will come fast and furious.
 Did your guy win???

 P.S.
 Just saw the count...this is the 1500th post for this humble little blog.
 Time to celebrate another milestone. jba